George Kurian Chief Executive Officer and President

 Ron earned his bachelor’s degree in business administration in finance from San Jose State University and a master’s degree in business administration from Santa Clara University.

-Joel is the executive vice president for Product Operations at NetApp.
+Joel Reich is the executive vice president and general manager of the NetApp Storage Systems and Software business unit.
 He is responsible for overseeing the strategy and development of the NetApp product and solutions portfolio.

-Joel has over 30 years of product and technology management experience in the storage industry, spanning storage systems, software, and components.
+Joel has over 30 years of product and technology management experience in the storage industry spanning storage systems, software and components.
 Previously, Joel served as NetApp’s senior vice president of the Hyperscale Storage Group.
 There he oversaw the integration of the Engenio (now E-Series) products into NetApp, the object storage strategy and products, and NetApp OnCommand Insight.
-Before that time, he served in various NetApp Data ONTAP engineering leadership roles.
-In his new role, Joel leads the advancement of the NetApp portfolio of innovation and drives delivery of the Data Fabric strategy, products, and solutions.
+Before that time he served in various NetApp Data ONTAP engineering leadership roles.
+In this role, Joel leads the advancement of the NetApp portfolio of innovation and drives delivery of the Data Fabric strategy, products and solutions.

 Joel helped to lead the definition and introduction of many industry firsts: